Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/04_Prelaunch Page/00_Prelaunch_General_Plan.md

 ## 4. Deployment on Vercel for the Prelaunch Phase

 ### 4.1 Prelaunch Deployment Process
-**Deploying the Prelaunch Branch:**
+**Deploying the Prelaunch Branch:** ⏳ Not Started
-- Configure Vercel to deploy the `feature/prelaunch-page` branch
+- ⏳ Configure Vercel to deploy the `feature/prelaunch-page` branch
-- This allows you to preview and then deploy your prelaunch landing page on your production domain (e.g., www.yourdomain.com)

-**Key Configurations:**
+**Key Configurations:** ⏳ Not Started
-- Ensure that only the prelaunch landing page (with the updated marketing messaging and legal pages) is accessible
+- ⏳ Ensure that only the prelaunch landing page with legal pages is accessible
-- Verify that there are no active links or navigational elements to routes for login, registration, or dashboard
+- ⏳ Verify no active links to protected routes
-- Confirm that the Beehiiv integration works properly through testing (e.g., test email submission)
+- ⏳ Confirm Beehiiv integration works properly

-### 4.2 Testing Prior to Going Live
+### 4.2 Testing Prior to Going Live ⏳ Not Started
 Thoroughly test the following:
-- Functionality of the Beehiiv form
+- ⏳ Functionality of the Beehiiv form
-- Accessibility and correctness of the legal pages
+- ⏳ Accessibility and correctness of the legal pages
-- That any attempts to navigate to restricted areas (e.g., `/login`, `/dashboard`) either redirect to the landing page or show an appropriate message
+- ⏳ Redirect or message for protected areas

 ## 5. Later Migration or Parallel Hosting on AWS